 Talk back in comments: What approaches have helped you connect with the families of kids in your children’s ministry?

-Learn more: Check out additional resources, like this article at ChildrensMinistry.com, or this best practices article.
+Learn more: Check out additional resources, like this article at ChildrensMinistry.com.
 If you’d like to learn more about children’s security, read our recently updated, free children’s security ministry guide, “How Secure is Your Children’s Ministry.”